Persona (Karnivool EP)

-Persona is an EP released by the Australian band Karnivool.
+Persona is the second EP by the Australian rock band Karnivool.
 The disc was originally released on 1 March 2001 via Sic Squared Records, selling 2,000 copies.
 It was re-released on the band's own label on 12 December 2005 via MGM Distribution, whilst the band were touring for their album Themata.
 The re-release reaching #1 on the AIR Charts Top 20 Singles (Independent Distribution) chart.
 The re-release featured a different inkblot cover.
 In 2006, the EP was nominated for 'Best Performing Single/EP' at the inaugural Australian Independent Record Labels Association (AIR) Awards.
 The EP was subsequently released in the United States on 24 April 2007.